EnergySystemsModellingLab/MUSE_OS/docs/user-guide/index.rst

 --------------------

 Below is a table to help you keep up with the different scenarios.
 The "Tutorial" header refers to the tutorial number as per the contents table.
 For example, Tutorial 1 is equal to "1.
 Adding a new technology".
-The "Agents", "Regions", "Residential Technologies", "Power Technologies" and "Gas Technologies" headers contains a tuple which contains the respective technologies present in the tutorial.
+The "Agents", "Regions", "Residential Technologies", "Power Technologies" and "Gas Technologies" headers contain a tuple which contains the respective technologies present in the tutorial.
 The "Code" header provides a link to the files required to generate the tutorials.

 In the table below, you will notice a x2 after some of the technology tuples.
 This refers to the fact that there are two regions, and the technologies within each region are the same for both regions.